tarosky/taro-ad-fields/README.md

 ## Frequently Asked Questions

+### Do you have detailed documentaiton?

+Please check our [Wiki](https://github.com/tarosky/taro-ad-fields/wiki).
+English and Japanese documentations are available.

 ### How to Contribute

 We host our code on [Github](https://github.com/tarosky/taro-ad-fields), so feel free to send PR or issues.